TIBCOSoftware/snappydata/docs/quickstart.md

 * [Option 6: Getting Started on AWS](#getting-started-on-aws)
 * [Option 7: Getting Started with Docker Image](#getting-started-with-docker-image)

+!!!
+Note:
-<Note>Note: Support for Microsoft Azure will be provided in future releases</Note>
+	Support for Microsoft Azure will be provided in future releases.

 <a id="getting-started-with-your-spark-distribution"></a>
 ## Option 1: Getting Started with your Spark Distribution